LINWEN607/congregate/README.md

 cp congregate /usr/local/bin
 ```

-Run the following commands to configure congregate and retrieve info from the child instance:
+Run the following commands to configure congregate and retrieve info from the source instance:

 ```bash
 congregate config